MLOps in 2023

 This year, Datatonic has worked on MLOps projects for clients such as BT, Vodafone and Delivery Hero and experienced some of the biggest trends and challenges for companies looking to implement MLOps at scale, including data-centricity, real-time ML, and addressing skills gaps.

-In this article, Datatonic’s MLOps Practice Lead, Jamie Curtis, tells you how this year’s trends have answered key MLOps challenges and shares our top MLOps predictions for 2023.
+In this article, Datatonic’s Director of MLOps, Jamie Curtis, tells you how this year’s trends have answered key MLOps challenges and shares our top MLOps predictions for 2023.

 The Rise of Centralised MLOps Platforms

 Some companies, especially large ones, are realising that they need centralised fundamental MLOps platforms.

 “This year, we developed large-scale centralised end-to-end MLOps platforms for clients such as Vodafone and BT to enable them to scale Data Science across the business, and automate as much of the ML lifecycle as possible.
 This includes automation of deployment processes, training and retraining, serving, and monitoring; they want to be able to automate everything.” – says Jamie Curtis, MLOps Practice Lead, Datatonic